 Allopathic medicine is not the only method of treatment for most diseases.
 In fact, Indian culture places a prominent role over the natural systems of medicine.
 These systems have a strong foothold in India and enjoy a superior faith among the Indian people.
 Indeed, the herbal system of treatment helps in managing numerous diseases that may otherwise be termed incurable by modern medicine.

-Herbal supplements and medicines make use of natural herbs as their raw materials and refrain from using synthetic chemicals.
-Some herbs found in India that have a special affinity for joints and bones are:
+Herbal medicines and supplements make use of natural herbs as their raw materials and refrain from using synthetic chemicals.
+Some herbs found in India that have a special affinity for Bone & Joint are:

 - Eucalyptus Oil is one of the most effective herbal solutions for joint pain.
 The active compounds in eucalyptus reduce inflammation and thereby provide relief from joint pain.